priyavrat-misra/personal-website/content/blog/structs.md

 ### Motivation
 I'm back, albeit a little rusty!
 It'd been a while since I've written anything; life got in the way - new job, new priorities, and all that jazz and I'm not exactly sure what prompted me to dust off my portfolio today.
 Perhaps it was the domain renewal email or perhaps it was the realization that two years have passed since I started writing an article that's still lingering in draft form, waiting for its chance to shine (or be completely rewritten).
 But today I'm dusting myself off and diving back in, ready to share some fresh thoughts.
 Join me, if you will, on a voyage to structs.

-> Note that this article is entirely focused on structs in C++, majority of the concepts here will apply to C, and some might apply to other [C-family languages](https://en.wikipedia.org/wiki/List_of_C-family_programming_languages), but no promises.
+> Note that this article is entirely focused on structs in C++, majority of the concepts here will apply to C, and some might even apply to other [C-family languages](https://en.wikipedia.org/wiki/List_of_C-family_programming_languages), but no promises.

 ### Introduction
 Quoting cppreference,